flutter/website/src/release/breaking-changes/animation-sheet-builder-display.md

 into a table-like widget, adjusting the testing surface with `sheetSize`, and capturing the table widget for comparison.
-A new way, `collate`, has been added that directly put the frames together into an image for comparison, which requires a less boilerplate and outputs a smaller image without compromise in quality.
+A new way, `collate`, has been added that directly puts the frames together into an image for comparison, which requires less boilerplate code and outputs a smaller image without compromise in quality.
 APIs for the old way are thus deprecated.